 Arizona Tribal Air Quality Working Group

-The ITCA TAQP coordinates and facilitates the Tribal Air Quality Working Group meetings.
+The ITCA TAQP coordinates and facilitates the Arizona Tribal Air Quality Working Group meetings.
 The meetings are held semi-annually and may be supplemented by occasional conference calls and other issue-specific meetings.
-The group utilizes electronic means of communication on a regular basis to ensure that new issues and information is shared in a timely manner.
+The group utilizes electronic means of communication on a regular basis to ensure that new issues and information are shared in a timely manner.
 The working group is comprised of tribal air quality professionals and environmental directors.
-In addition, the working group serves as a forum to bring several other entities together that are involved with tribal air quality such as tribes from outside of Arizona, the National Tribal Environmental Council (NTEC), the Institute for Tribal Environmental Professionals (ITEP), the National Tribal Air Association, the Arizona Department of Environmental Quality (ADEQ) and others.
+In addition, the working group serves as a forum to bring several other entities together that are involved with tribal air quality such as tribes located outside of Arizona, the Institute for Tribal Environmental Professionals (ITEP), the National Tribal Air Association, the Arizona Department of Environmental Quality (ADEQ) and others.

 Travis Lane, Assistant Director